asilab/panther/README.md

 ./Benchmark.sh
 ```

-To assess the normality proerties, use the following command:
+To assess the normality properties, use the following command:
 ```
 ./Idempotency.sh
 ./Symmetry.sh